 Brisk walking, jogging, doing jumping jacks, lifting some heavy thing and then putting it down are a few examples of simple physical activities.
 The goal of this maneuver is to use up the extra oxygen and the energy boost that adrenaline rush creates.
 When the adrenaline rush ceases panic attack stops.
 This is the reason clinicians also recommend exercise for recovering from anxiety.

-4. Hold super cool ice cubes in your hand
+4. Hold super cool ice cubes in your hand for distraction from anxiety

 This is yet another simple way to deflect the mind from the anxious arousal.
 I used to do it and it worked for me for almost every time while recovering from anxiety!
 Holding a few ice cubes in one or both hands for a considerable span of time is discomforting but you can actually do that to distract yourself from anxiety.
 When you’ll grab and hold ice with bare hands, you will feel the strong cold sensation which will override the sensations of anxiety.
 The cold feeling of the ice will also comfort you to some extent as your body will be producing a lot of heat during the arousal.

 Focusing on the sensation and breathing steadily will help you calm down with less discomfort.
 Holding it for too long will surely cause discomfort and when that happens you can just drop the ice cubes for a minute or two and grab them again.

 5. Do voluntary jerky movements resembling “shaking in anxiety”